 - esfenvalerate (Asana XL) at 2 to 5.8 fl oz/100 gal water (4.8 to 14.5 fl oz/a).
 PHI 14 days.
 REI 12 hr.
 Extremely toxic to fish and aquatic invertebrates; avoid spray drift and runoff to surface waters.

 - Isomate P pheromone at 100 to 250 dispensers/a.
-This is a synthetic insect pheromone dispenser that disrupts insect mating.
+These dispensers release a synthetic insect pheromone that disrupts insect mating.
 Dispensers must be placed in the orchard before adult mating and egg-laying flight begins in late June or when the first moths are captured in pheromone traps.
 Careful scouting and monitoring are necessary to use this product effectively.